 CSUMB remains committed to supporting the local economy on Fort Ord.
-Staff and campus leadership play an active role in planning and community development efforts.
+Staff and Campus leadership play an active role in planning and community development efforts.
 The BRP's Design Principle 1 seeks to "Create a unique identity for the new community around the educational institutions.
 The centerpiece of the community at the former Fort Ord will be the education centers that have been integrated into the reuse of the former Fort Ord and which provide a central focus for the reintegration of the former military base into the regional economy" (BRP Vol I, p 9).
-This CSUMB master plan is an effort to further the goal of creating this community identity.
+This CSUMB Master Plan Guidelines is an effort to further the goal of creating this community identity.

 FORA has recently adopted Regional Urban Design Guidelines (RUDG) that govern the visual quality of Fort Ord.
 Fort Ord functions as a gateway to many attractions in the region, and the guidelines focus on enhancing the region making this area attractive and inviting to ensure the economic vitality of the entire Monterey Peninsula.
 The guidelines establish criteria for road design, setbacks, building height, landscaping, signage, and other matters of visual importance (BRP Vol 1, p.
 61).
-Although CSUMB is not subject to the guidelines, the university played an active role in the development of the RUDG, realizing that high quality standards will help create a vibrant and livable community within and around the campus.
-The master plan has considered these guidelines in developing plans and strategies, and campus development will follow the guidelines as far as practicable, particularly where campus development adjoins neighboring public streets.
+Although CSUMB is not subject to the BRP guidelines, the University played an active role in the development of the RUDG, realizing that high quality standards will help create a vibrant and livable community within and around the Campus.
+The Campus Guidelines have considered these BRP guidelines in developing plans and strategies, and Campus development will follow the guidelines as far as practicable, particularly where Campus development adjoins neighboring public streets.